Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

    ![](../media/dev2.png)

 1. To retrieve the **Device Verification Code**, use your existing credentials.
-Begin by opening a private browsing window and navigating to ```http://outlook.office.com/.``` Enter the same username and password you had used to log into your GitHub account.
+Begin by opening a private browsing window and navigating to ```http://outlook.office.com/.``` Enter the same username and password you used to log into your GitHub account.
 Once logged in, locate the **verification code** displayed on the screen. **Copy** this code and then **paste** it into the **Device Verification** section where prompted.
 This ensures you can securely complete the device verification process using the credentials associated with your GitHub account.

    ![](../media/2dgn154.png)